benomas/crudvel/README.md

 # crudvel
 Laravel clases customization

-This package helps you to make and resfull api, implementing all the default laravel api endpoinds plus some aditionals.
+This package helps you to make and restfull api, implementing all the default laravel api endpoinds plus some aditionals.
 The main concept of this package is a resource.
 ## A resource require: